sCrypt-Inc/scryptTS-docs/docs/tutorials/voting.md

 main()
 ```

-Before deploying the contract, we need to create `.env` file and save your private key in `PRIVATE_KEY` environment variable.
+Before deploying the contract, we need to create a `.env` file and save your private key in the `PRIVATE_KEY` environment variable.

 ```
 PRIVATE_KEY=xxxxx